 Each piece of content has a well-designed landing page.
 Each call to action example could be a case study on how to do things right.
 The size, color and contrast, affordance—everything about the design is great.
 In addition, they do copywriting well.

 Same story in this example CTA.
-This call to action is for a webinar, so the copy changes to “Watch it Now,” keeping pace with the context of the offer.
+This call to action is for a consumer insight report, so the copy changes from “Read Now,” to “Download Now,” to “Register Now” keeping pace with the context of the offer and at what stage the buyer is in the marketing funnel.

 12. Intercom

-On their homepage, Intercom maintains consistency with both above-the-fold CTAs.
-Since they offer a free trial, it’s a simple “Get started” that uses an email opt-in.
+On its homepage, Intercom maintains consistency with both above-the-fold CTAs.
+Since they offer a free trial, it’s a simple “Start Free Trial” that uses an email opt-in.

 13. Zoom